 Language and Law

-ANTH-UA 329 Prerequisite: Human Society and Culture (ANTH-UA 1) or permission of the instructor.
+ANTH-UA 329 Prerequisite: Culture, Power, and Society (ANTH-UA 1) or permission of the instructor.
 Schieffelin.
 4 points.

 Explores how speakers ranging from small children to litigants in courts attempt to settle their differences.
 Comparative materials illustrate theories of disputes and dispute resolution, examining the power of language and the language of power in a variety of settings (e.g., mediation, arbitration, trials).
 Class includes fieldwork trips to small claims court.
 Students audio-record cases and transcribe and analyze them according to different analytic perspectives.